nullstone-io/terraform-provider-ns/website/docs/d/autogen_subdomain.markdown

 # ns_autogen_subdomain

-Nullstone can generate autogen subdomains for users that look like `random-subdomain.nullstone.app`.
+Nullstone can create and manage auto-generated subdomains for users that look like `random-subdomain.nullstone.app`.
-This data source allows users to read information about that subdomain.
+This data source allows users to read information about that auto-generated subdomain.

 ## Example Usage